Quick facts

 - Place these traps in areas where ground beetles are most commonly found, especially along walls.

-If you see a large number of ground beetles, you can reduce their numbers through a number of non-chemical steps:
+If you see a large number of ground beetles, you can reduce them using non-chemical steps:

 - Seal and repair potential entry points, such as cracks in the foundation, gaps and spaces around doors, ground-level windows and similar areas.